RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 3. ouput validation, which checks correctness and running time for the output of every submission.

 Input and answer validation run on the  _files_ in `data/*`; their purpose is to ensure problem quality.
-Output validation runs on the output of the author submissions in `submission` (and eventually on solver submissions when the problem is hosted on a judge system.)
+Output validation runs on the output of the author submissions in `submission` (and eventually on solver submissions when the problem is hosted on a judge system);
+the purpose of output validation is to check correctness of submitted problems.

 ## Common parameters/settings

 These are some things that hold for all types of validation mentioned below.

-- For each testcase, all validators are run in lexicographic order.
+- For each testcase, all validators in the same directory are run in lexicographic order.
 If one fails, later ones are skipped.
 - In BAPCtools, the current working directory is always a temporary `<testcase>.feedbackdir` directory.